-Long story short, applying for a US tourist visa is a lot easier than the Schengen visa.
+Long story short, the US tourist visa application process is a lot easier than the Schengen visa.
 Both Miguel and I got 10 years of validity in our US visa.
-I will share my US visa application experience in Stockholm, and Miguel’s US visa application in Manila.
+I will share my US tourist visa application experience in Stockholm, and Miguel’s US tourist visa application in Manila.

 US Tourist Visa Application